-5525.
-Rocket made from kit.
+5525 Rocket made from kit.
 Include plans.

-- 5526.
-Rocket designed by exhibitor: not merely a modification of an existing kit.
-Include original plans. - 5527.
-Rocket designed by exhibitor: that uses alternative skins; not merely a modification of an existing kit.
+5526 Rocket designed by exhibitor: not merely a modification of an existing kit.
 Include original plans.
+5539 Scale Model Rocket made from kit.
+Include plans.
+5540 Scale Model Rocket designed by exhibitor: not merely a modification of an existing kit.
+Include original plans and stability testing.